Summer is grillin’ time in North America, and vegetarians shouldn’t be left out of the fun.

 In general, I recommend grilling vegetables with no oil, or very little.
 You can always add oil later after the cooking’s done.

 I also do my grilling at a lower heat (medium) so that the oil doesn’t burn.
 It just takes a little longer.

 These two tips will also help to keep your grill pan mess-free and easy to clean.

-I will give you one more tip to grill indoors though, and that is to do the next best thing if you don’t have a grill pan yet.
-That is searing.
+The next best thing if you don’t have a grill pan yet is searing.

 Searing is high heat sautéing.
 To sear, you would get a skillet nice and hot, add a bit of oil, then drop in the veggies and arrange them in an even layer on the surface of the pan.
-Then leave it undisturbed to cook until the first side browns up.
+Leave it undisturbed to cook until the first side gets darkened to your liking.

 Next, turn each piece, one-by-one, with a fork, and wait a few minutes for the second side.

 If things start to burn, add a bit of water to deglaze the pan and carry on until you are happy with the result.

 Whichever method you choose, you aren’t going for super soft veggies.
 They should be just tender, with some firmness left in them.

 I mentioned earlier that you could enjoy grilled vegetable orzo salad as a meal, and this is absolutely true, but it would be a light meal.